Mass formulas for individual black holes in merging binaries: Abstract

 \section{Abstract}

 We give formulas for individual black hole masses in a merger, by using Newtonian physics, in terms of the three measured quantities in the detector: the initial wave frequency $f_1$, the maximum detected frequency (chirp frequency) $f_2$, and the time elapse $\tau$ between these two frequencies.
-Newtonian gravity provides an excellent pedagogical tool to understand the basic features of the gravitational wave observations, but it must be augmented with the assumption of gravitational radiation from General Relativity for accelerated masses.
-The simplest approach would be to consider a binary system of two non-spinning masses (two black holes) circling around their common center of mass.
+Newtonian gravity provides an excellent pedagogical tool to understand the basic features of gravitational wave observations, but it must be augmented with the assumption of gravitational radiation from General Relativity for accelerating masses as there is no gravitational wave in Newtonian gravity.
+The simplest approach would be to consider a binary system of two non-spinning masses (two black holes) circling their common center of mass.
 All the computations can be done within Newtonian physics, but the General Relativistic formula for the power carried by gravitational waves is required in this scheme.
-It turns out there is a subtle point: for the consistency of the this simple, yet pedagogical computation, taking the lowest order power formula from General Relativity leads to complex individual masses.
-Here we remedy this problem and show a way to write down an average power formula coming from perturbative General Relativity.
+It turns out there is a subtle point: for the consistency of this simple, yet pedagogical computation, taking the lowest order power formula from General Relativity leads to complex individual masses.
+Here we remedy this problem and {suggest} a way to write down an average power formula coming from perturbative General Relativity.